w3f/w3f-education/docs/Rust/section2/functions-comments.md

 ## What is happening here?

 A new function with zero parameters is introduced, called `do_something_better`.
-You should be able to add a new parameter, of type `f64` (for double precision) like so:
+You should be able to add a new parameter of type `f64` (for double precision) like so:

 ```rust